Driving In Albania: Everything You NEED To Know 2026

 Always Carry Your Documents And A First Aid Kit

 When you rent your car, you’ll be given a set of hire documents that you must keep with you at all times.
-This should include your green card, showing you have insurance (which is legally required in Albania), your rental agreement, and drivers license.
+This should include a copy of your car insurance (which is legally required in Albania), your rental agreement, and drivers license.
+It is no longer a requirement to carry a green card.

 It is very unlikely you will be stopped, but if you are, it is a legal requirement to be carrying these documents.
 Keep your drivers license on you and the other documents in the car at all times and you’ll be fine.